 - the employee has been suspended or dismissed

-- the employee has resigned or left before a disciplinary process has been completed and the outcome would have been dismissal
+- the employee has resigned or left before the disciplinary process is complete and the outcome would have been dismissal

 - the employee is subject to a police or safeguarding investigation.

 Employers should keep us informed while processes are ongoing, let us know when they are complete and provide us with relevant supporting evidence.
-If an employee leaves during the investigation, we encourage employers to complete the investigation process.
+If an employee leaves during the investigation, we encourage the employer to complete the disciplinary process including the hearing.

-Employers who wish to make a referral should email us at firstname.lastname@example.org.
+Employers who wish to make a referral can raise a concern online.

 Examples of concerns that do not need to be referred to us